Malcolm-Q/SteamGodotTemplate/README.md

 Creates 4 player lobbies by default.
 Does not include lobby browser.
 Lobbies are friends only by default.
 I may create a branch with a lobby browser but I don't use them in my own games so we'll see.
 UI is controllable via mouse.

+Launch flags:
+- --no-sound
+  - Mutes all audio for that instance
+- --host
+  - Hosts a LAN lobby
+- --join
+  - Joins said LAN lobby.

 SC of a LAN lobby:
 ![image](https://github.com/user-attachments/assets/e96f0b55-0593-45da-8cd1-3a9c38fc5de6)